-The Invasive Plant Grant Program focuses on prevention, control, and eradication of invasive and noxious plants and aims to achieve the following objectives:
+DFFM’s Invasive Plant Grant Program focuses on prevention, control, and eradication of invasive plants and aims to achieve the following objectives:

 Proposals should identify how planning, coordination, mapping/inventory, monitoring, and evaluation will be accomplished for the duration of the project.
 Components of a project may include planning, prevention, suppression, reseeding, and planting native vegetation and maintenance activities.
 Grant recipients shall follow state and federal laws to preserve threatened and endangered species when implementing the project.

 GrantWatch ID#: 164166

-All grant project work must occur within 24 months of grant activation unless otherwise approved by DFFM.
+All grant project work must occur within 36 months of grant activation unless otherwise approved by DFFM.